 The Wi-Fi on the 2 XD only supports 802.11 b/g/n and not the more modern higher-speed standards.

-Probably the biggest problem with the 2 XD is its slow user interface speed.
+Probably the biggest problem with the 2 XD, besides the support issue, is its slow user interface speed.
 Switching between apps is SLOW!
 More on this later.

 2. Roku 3